EnviroSentinel

 Open to any student enrolled in or affiliated with a Cybersentinelz chapter.
 Cohort dates announced each semester.
 Independent learners may apply directly.

-Cyber Ambassadors
+Cyber Workshops

 Networking basics, Linux fundamentals, and core security concepts.
-The starting point for every chapter member — no prior experience required.
+The starting point for every chapter member, no prior experience required.

 Embedded systems security, hardware hacking introduction, capture-the-flag competitions, and secure coding practices.